eprbell/rp2/README.dev.md

 RP2 has considerable unit test coverage to reduce the risk of regression.
 Unit tests are in the [tests](tests) directory.
 Please add unit tests for any new code.

 ## Plugin Development
-RP2 has a plugin architecture for output generators, which makes it extensible for new use cases.
-Writing a new plugin is quite easy: the [tax_report_us](src/rp2/plugin/output/tax_report_us.py) generator is a simple example, the [rp2_full_report](src/rp2/plugin/output/rp2_full_report.py) one is more comprehensive.
+RP2 has a plugin architecture for report generators, which makes it extensible for new use cases.
+Writing a new plugin is quite easy: the [tax_report_us](src/rp2/plugin/report/tax_report_us.py) generator is a simple example, the [rp2_full_report](src/rp2/plugin/report/rp2_full_report.py) one is more comprehensive.

 Plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
 To add a new plugin follow this procedure:
-* add a new Python file in the src/rp2/plugin/output directory and give it a meaningful name
+* add a new Python file in the src/rp2/plugin/report directory and give it a meaningful name
 * import the following (plus any other RP2 file you might need):
 ```
-from abstract_generator import AbstractGenerator
+from abstract_report_generator import AbstractReportGenerator
 from computed_data import ComputedData
 from gain_loss import GainLoss
 from gain_loss_set import GainLossSet